brightmarch/testing-bundle/README.md

 ```

 ### Container
 Accessing the Container is simple with the method `getContainer()`.
-The method takes no arguments and returns a `Symfony\Component\DependencyInjection\Container` object with the following parameters:
+The method takes no arguments and returns a `Symfony\Component\DependencyInjection\Container` object with the following parameters set:

 * environment: test
 * debug: true